 This isn’t the only thing they look at.

 Treatment not only includes the procedural code, but the diagnostic code.
 The diagnostic code tells the insurance company what mental illness the patient is being treated for.
 This is what they base medical necessity on.
-The diagnostic code for couples counseling is V-61.1, Counseling for Marital and Partner Problems.
+The diagnostic code for couples counseling is Z63.0, Counseling for Marital and Partner Problems.

 This is the code that is typically rejected by insurance companies for not being medically necessary.
 It’s like trying to get your dental insurance to cover cosmetic whitening or veneers.
 Not going to happen.
 Insurance companies view relationship problems much in the same way that they view cosmetic procedures – they may be great, but they aren’t medically necessary.
 Using health insurance to cover counseling is not always straightforward.
 They want to see you using health insurance to cover counseling for things like depression, anxiety disorders, etc. Not relationship problems.